 Andreea is an international human rights and due diligence lawyer with 15+ years of global experience.
 She helps businesses apply legal standards across supply chains and has worked with institutions like the ECHR and IOM.
 Andreea is specialized in forced labour, advising clients on identifying, mitigating, and addressing risks related to modern slavery and exploitative practices.
 She holds dual LLMs and is called to the Bar of England and Wales.

-- A clearer understanding of core social due diligence concepts and requirements
+- More clarity on your compliance roadmap: A clearer understanding of core social due diligence concepts and requirements

-- Tools and templates to support risk identification, prioritization, and response
+- Ready-to-use tools: Tools and templates to support risk identification, prioritisation, and remediation

-- Greater confidence in navigating complex social issues in your role
+- Greater Confidence in navigating the gap between regulatory text and operational reality on social issues in your role

 Details